harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux-network-corruption.md

 id: linux-network-corruption
 title: Linux network corruption
 ---
-Linux Network Corruption injects chaos to disrupt network connectivity in Linux machine by corrupting the network requests.
+Linux network corruption injects chaos to disrupt network connectivity on a Linux machine by corrupting the network requests.

 ## Use cases
-- Induces Network Corruption on the target Linux machines.
+- Induces network corruption on the target Linux machines.
-- Simulates corruption in network by corrupting requests of the machine.
+- Simulates network corruption by corrupting requests of the machine.

 :::note
-- This fault has been tested for compatibility in Ubuntu 16 or higher, Debian 10 or higher, CentOS 7 or higher, RHEL 7 or higher, and openSUSE LEAP 15.4 or higher.
+- This fault has been tested for compatibility on Ubuntu 16 or higher, Debian 10 or higher, CentOS 7 or higher, RHEL 7 or higher, and openSUSE LEAP 15.4 or higher.
 - The `linux-chaos-infrastructure` systemd service should be in an active state and the infrastructure should be in a `CONNECTED` state.
 :::